Development and characterization of MPGD-based transition radiation detectors: Introduction

 Previous efforts at Thomas Jefferson National Accelerator Facility (Jefferson Lab) have demonstrated a proof-of-principle GEM-based TRD prototype, achieving an electron–pion (e/$\pi$) rejection factor greater than 5 at 90\% electron efficiency, along with three-dimensional charged-particle tracking capability~\cite{NIMGEMTRD1}.
 In this paper, we build on this previous work to explore Micromegas and $\upmu$RWELL as amplification choices in a TRD application for the first time.
 Both MPGD options possess practical advantages such as lower operating voltages, fewer high-voltage channels, more uniform gain over larger surface area, and simplified construction compared to GEMs, while retaining comparable energy resolution.

 We present the design, development, and beam-test characterization of several MPGD-based TRD prototypes.
-In Section~\ref{design}, we introduce the concept of a triple-GEM-, $\upmu$RWELL-, and Micromegas- based TRD and describe the design and construction of prototypes.
-Section~\ref{beam_tests} describes the in-beam studies of these prototypes in mixed hadron-electron beams at the Fermilab Test Beam Facility (FTBF) and the CERN SPS H8 beamline.
-Section~\ref{results} presents findings on gain stability, detector efficiency, timing performance, and e/$\pi$ separation while Section~\ref{discussion} discusses the implications of these results and complementary \texttt{Geant4}-based simulations.
+In Section~\ref{design}, we introduce the concept of triple-GEM-, $\upmu$RWELL-, and Micromegas-based TRDs and describe the design and construction of prototypes.
+Section~\ref{beam_tests} describes the in-beam studies of these prototypes in mixed hadron--electron beams at the Fermilab Test Beam Facility (FTBF) and the CERN SPS H8 beamline.
+Section~\ref{results} presents findings on operational stability, detector efficiency, timing performance, and e/$\pi$ separation while Section~\ref{discussion} discusses the implications of these results and complementary \texttt{Geant4}-based simulations.
 Section~\ref{conclusion} summarizes our conclusions on these different MPGD technologies as amplification layers in a TRD concept and outlines future tests planned for these novel detectors.